 Tips and Variations

-Speaking of chili pepper, if you don’t have any on hand, try a pinch or so of crushed red pepper flakes.
+- Don’t have fresh chili pepper?
+Try a pinch or so of crushed red pepper flakes.

-Don’t have fresh greens on hand?
-Stir in some frozen spinach at the end of cook time.
+- Don’t have fresh kale on hand?
+You can stir in some frozen spinach at the end of cook time.
 Heat until wilted and cooked through (you can thaw before adding, if you like, as to not water down your soup).